Statistics, Facts and Trends on Different Learning Styles 2025- What’s the Percentage of Visual, Auditory, and Kinesthetic Learners in the World?

 IQ has little to do with learning styles.
 Different types of learners have different IQ’s and their preferred learning style doesn’t influence their intelligence.

-IQ and also human intelligence is generally a poorly understood topic so no definite conclusions can be made on the relationship of intelligence and different learning styles.
+IQ is generally a poorly understood topic so no definite conclusions can be made on the relationship of intelligence and different learning styles.

 How do Learning Styles Affect Academic Performance?